Schedule A – Membership Charges

 Hellfins SAC has a common renewal date of the 1st of April each year.
 New or transferring members joining before 1st April in any year will pay a pro-rata Hellfins and BSAC subscriptions for part-years memberships.
 This does not affect joining fees or monies required for purchasing any training packs.
 Members joining on or after 1st February will not pay Hellfins subscriptions for the remaining two months of that membership year.

 Associate membership is available to people wishing to join Hellfins, but do not wish to dive.

-Country membership is available to people wishing to join Hellfins who live over 150 miles from the Shell Centre.
+Country membership is available to people wishing to join Hellfins who live over 150 miles from the Queen Mother Sports Centre.

 Graduate membership is available to people wishing to join Hellfins who are both qualified divers and who have been a member of a university branch of BSAC paying BSAC subscriptions at the student rate within the past two years.

 New members may have to pay a joining fee depending on their existing dive qualifications.
 See Schedule C for details.
 Instructors who teach Ocean and Sports Diver open water lessons may be eligible for a Hellfins Open Water Instruction Merit Award.
 See Schedule D for details.